AmmarCSE/local-storage-sql/README.md

 # local-storage-sql
-`local-storage-sql` is a basic SQL implementation using browser `localStorage` as a data store and javascript as a query executor and implementor.
+`local-storage-sql` is a basic SQL implementation using browser `localStorage` as a data store and javascript as a query parser and implementer.
 Most basic versions of query constructs are supported including `SELECT, INSERT, UPDATE, DELETE` as well as source operation contructs `JOIN` and `WHERE`.
 Data persistence and limits are limited by browser implementations of `localStoarage` and are 5 MB in most cases.

 Getting Set Up
 --------------